 Another notion has been around for so long that everyone is convinced it must be true: “The first answer that you think of is usually the correct one.”
 If there has ever been a peer reviewed study published asserting this has validity, we would love to read it.
 However, a good question should challenge you intellectually and make you think.
 As such, the first thing that pops into your mind might require some consideration, and is not necessarily right simply because it came to mind first.

-Now that we have looked at a bunch of ideas that don’t work, let’s look at some things that actually might work, with an emphasis on what to do the actual day of the test.
+Now that we have looked at a bunch of ideas that don’t work, let’s look at some things that actually might work:

 •When you first get your test, look it over and figure out which are the easiest problems.
 For whatever reason, things tend to go better if you do these questions first.
-Usually the easier problems are at the very beginning.
+Usually the easier problems are at the very beginning of a test.
 But that is not always so, in particular if the question is on a subject you know little about.

 •Don’t get bogged down on a tough question!
 This is especially true for the kids who have excelled in that subject.
-So if they are taking the SAT Subject test in chemistry they know they can figure out the pesky balancing problem, and will remain on that problem until they do so because it is an intellectual challenge to do so.
+So if they are taking a chemistry exam and they KNOW they can figure out the pesky balancing problem, they might have a tendency to remain on that problem until they do so because it is an intellectual challenge to do so.
 Let’s suspend that mode of thinking for an hour, ok?

 •On any essay questions, write legibly!
-Say you are taking the AP Biology test and you have a free response question on cellular respiration.
+Say you are taking the AP® Biology test and you have a free response question on cellular respiration.
 Try and put yourself in the position of the reader, who will have spent an entire weekend reading page after page of often illegible essays.
-They might tend to be less than kind if yours is another one.
+They might tend to be less than kind if yours is yet another one that causes them to remove their glasses and rub their eyes.

-•Remember that “careless mistakes” are still mistakes for the computer scanning your test.
-Math and science are exacting disciplines and require careful, precise work, yet we often hear a child say “Oh I just made a careless mistake”.
+•Remember that “careless mistakes” are still mistakes.
+Mathematics and science are exacting disciplines and require careful, precise work, yet we often hear a child say “Oh I just made a careless mistake”.
 Well, don’t be careless!
 Precision is a habit that can be formed.
-This can’t be stressed enough, and as a student goes through practice tests, great care must be paid to the accuracy and precision of the work.
+This can’t be stressed enough, and as a student goes through problem sets for homework, great care must be paid to the accuracy and precision of the work.
+If you are the first person to pilot the rocket ship to Mars and you set your course vector incorrectly by 0.01 degrees because you made a careless mistake, that may not work out so well for you.

 We hope you have found these suggestions helpful.
 Please do give us a shout if you have any of your own ideas, we would really love to hear them!